 This term directly related to Real-Estate property.
 Property has been purchased with the intention of future cash flow as well as capital appreciation in future resale.
 It demands, initially, a high investment which suggests, it is not for the soft-hearted peoples.

 Many variables make Real-Estate or property investing significantly profitable.
-If property is purchased in a good location, the value of the property will increase and can generate a considerable amount of profit.
+If the property is purchased in a good location, the value of the property will increase and can generate a considerable amount of profit.
 The value of property always increasing with time.
 Although, a good location property can generate more income than any other investment.
 Furthermore, it is more stable to generate fixed returns for investors.

 Likewise, Investing in Real Estate or Property has its disadvantages too.
 It is capital intensive finding financing from lending institutions make investor results in more debt.
 If you purchase a property for flipping & it does not sell, you are stuck with the debt.
 Also, paying on the debt until the property does sell.

 Even more, if you rent a property and tenant stopped paying his rent & you had to go through legally to remove the tenant.
 Owners of rental property are responsible for timely repairs.
 Repairs could result in major expenses.
 Taxes and insurance can also be quite expensive for rental property.

 # MUTUAL FUNDS/SIP INVESTMENT

 Investment in mutual funds or SIP gives us better results than conventional savings.
 Generally, we get the returns around 10-15 % which is higher than the conventional savings.
 SIP generally called Systematic Investment Plan which allows you to invest money in mutual funds or the share market.

 Even more, there are such schemes where the lock-in period at-least 3 years minimum.
 Mutual funds are gaining popularity for a few years.
-This kind of investment can give optimum returns while invest in different conventional savings.
+This kind of investment can give optimum returns while investing in different conventional savings.